Number : Season 17, serial 7 of 7.

 Plot : The Doctor (finally) decides to get the faulty Tardis chameleon-circuit, fixed on planet Logopolis.
 However, the Master has also followed the Doctor, to Logopolis; for a final showdown.

 Whats good : The fight atop the satellite dish.
-Tom Baker’s regeneration scene is the most poignant of any regeneration, before or since.
-The ‘Watcher’ is an interesting new addition to the regeneration concept.
+Tom Baker’s regeneration scene – is the most poignant of any regeneration – before or since.
+The ‘Watcher’ is an interesting new addition, to regeneration lore.

 Whats bad : Tom Baker leaving the show.
-The new Master is too pantomine and is no Delgado.
+The new Master is too pantomime – and is no Delgado.
 The psuedo-science in this episode, is frankly baffling.

-Review With Spoilers : Logopolisis the 7th and final episode of season 17 and marks the departure of Tom Baker’s Doctor.
+Review With Spoilers : Logopolisis the seventh and season 17 and marks the departure of Tom Baker’s Fourth Doctor.

-Logopolis really lays the Scientific explanations on thicker than Star Trek : Next Generation but with little real explanation, as to there actual significance to the story.
+Logopolis really lays the Chris Bidmead – scientific explanations on – thicker than Star Trek : The Next Generation but with little real explanation, as to there actual significance – to the story.

 The Logopoliton’s talk about “Charged Vacuum Emboitments” in the universe.
-The Doctor puts his Tardis in a “recursive loop”, due to the Master materialising his own Tardis around the Doctor’s Tardis.
+The Doctor puts the Tardis into a “recursive loop”, due to the Master’s Tardis – materialising around the Doctor’s Tardis.

-It is apparent that writer Christopher H. Bidmead tried to inject some real sounding pseudo-science in there.
-To make it seem more self important but we are all left none the wiser – as to why?
+It is apparent that writer Christopher Bidmead, tried to inject some real sounding pseudo-science – in here.
+To make it seem more self important.

-It’s really just Who trying to sound really clever.
-Give me Pertwee with his universal; “reversed the polarity of the neutron flow” explanation – any day to this!
+It’s really just Doctor Who, trying to sound really clever.
+Give me Pertwee with his universal; “reversed the polarity of the neutron flow” explanation – any day!

-The addition of Nyssa, from previous episode Keeper Of Traken and new companion Tegan.
-Now means that room in the Tardis is at a premium; with 3 companions vying for screentime.
-Adric is still as highly annoying, as ever and out of place.
+The addition of Nyssa, from previous episode Keeper Of Traken – and new companion Tegan.
+Now means that room in the Tardis – is at a premium; with 3 companions vying for screentime.
+Adric is still as highly annoying, as ever though.

-The idea of bringing the Master character back is; on paper – an interesting prospect.
-Unfortunately, Ainley’s Master is too pantomime to do justice to Delgado’s legacy.
-And he spends most of this episode running about sneering like a pantomime baddie.
+The idea of bringing the Master back is; on paper – an interesting prospect.
+Unfortunately, Ainley’s Master is too pantomime – to do justice to Delgado’s legacy.
+Ainley spends most of this story, sneering like a pantomime baddie.